4-Month-Old Milestones: Your Baby's Development At 4 Months

 Your 4-month-old baby should have been smiling, reacting to loud noises, grasping objects, following movement with their eyes, and holding up their own head for a few weeks now.

-They should also be babbling, putting things in or near their mouth, and pressing down with their feet when they are on a firm surface.
+They should also be cooing, putting things in or near their mouth, and pressing down with their feet when they are on a firm surface.

 If your baby is not doing some or all of these things, you may want to reach out to your pediatrician.